-Fitness and sport are linked to education and socio/economic factors.
+Fitness and Sport are Linked to Education and Socio/Economic Factors.

 Those struggling to pay for the weekly groceries and rent are unlikely to be worried about investing in their gym membership.
 The rising cost of living will only escalate this.
-A recent survey found two-fifths of respondents aren’t exercising because they feel it’s too expensive.
-“It’s a sad reality that when we’re hit with financial stressors, people don’t often see their health and fitness as a priority.

-What Sport provides.
+What Sport Provides.

 It is well known that sport provides social inclusion, community cohesion, national identity, and pride.
 All things that our current society is struggling with.
 Yet sport sits on the periphery associated with the dumb jock or gym meat head.
 After the election the sport portfolio is hand balled around as an afterthought.

-So why isn’t Preventive Health on the agenda?
+So why isn’t Preventive Health on the Agenda?

 What is the solution?
 Getting people more physically active and the government investing in preventative health.
 Instead of fixing broken people let’s invest in getting people healthy “Health is Wealth”.
 Let’s get PE back in the school curriculum.
-Let’s educate GP’s on preventative health strategies such as exercise and healthy eating.
+Furthermore, let’s educate GP’s on preventative health strategies such as exercise and healthy eating.